Frequently Asked Questions

 Who is the client?

 The client in this context is the intended beneficiary of the legal services.
-It is now well established that a corporation can also assert the privilege.
-The more difficult question is which corporate or governmental employees speak on behalf of the client organization.
-Generally, communications between corporate counsel and a corporate officer, employee, or agent are privileged if they were (1) for the purpose of providing legal advice to either the corporation or the employee, or (2) for the purpose of obtaining information in order to provide such legal advice.
+Generally, communications between corporate counsel and a corporate officer, employee, or agent are privileged if they were (1) for the purpose of providing legal advice to either the corporation, or (2) for the purpose of obtaining information in order to provide such legal advice.

 Can the privilege be waived?

 Yes.
 The privilege may be waived in a variety of circumstances.
 For example, if the communication is not made in confidence, or is subsequently disclosed to a third party, a waiver has occurred.
-Disclosure may be intentional, compelled by legal process, or even inadvertent.
+Disclosure may be intentional, or even inadvertent.
 An example of the latter is if the communication occurs in a setting without reasonable expectation of privacy.

-Does the privilege obtain regardless of the medium of communication?
+Does the privilege apply regardless of the medium of communication?

 Is everything I say to my lawyer privileged?